WassimBenzarti/colab-ssh/README.md

 ## What is Colab-ssh
 Colab-ssh is a light-weight library that enables you to connect to a Google Colab virtual machine using an SSH tunnel.

-> You still need to open the Google Colab Notebook interface manually in order to setup this tool.
-Google Colab doesn't have an API yet to automatically run a notebook for you.
+> <details><summary> <b> Can I open the Colab notebook automatically without user interaction ?</b> </summary>No, you still need to open the Google Colab Notebook interface manually in order to setup this tool.
+Google Colab doesn't have an API yet to automatically run a notebook for you.</details>

 ## Getting started